 The Field Revealed

-The same field of potential that constellates this shift from inner darkness toward greater visibility or light is activated in a curious way when we experience synchronicity.
-The ‘coincidental’ repetition of symbols shocks us into a type of awakening where time, space, in here, and out there appear incongruent.
-This sense of incongruency reveals how little we actually understand the field.
+The same field of potential that captures our attention while dreaming is activated in a curious way when we experience synchronicity.
+A ‘coincidental’ repetition of symbols shocks us into a type of awakening where time, space, in here, and out there appear incongruent.
+This sense of weirdness reveals how little we actually understand the field.

-In the delayed choice experiment, even when we know (without observing) how a wave has already emerged, the act of observing turns it back (as if in time) into a measure of particles.
+In the delayed choice experiment, we can know a wave has emerged.
+However, the act of observing it turns it back (as if in time) into a measure of particles.

 Physicist, John A. Wheeler described how reality brings itself into existence in a loop: “Physics gives rise to observer-participancy; observer-participancy gives rise to information; information gives rise to physics."

 Shadow work, nightmares and the way dreams excite the psyche show us that just because we cannot see something by day, doesn’t mean it isn’t there.
 We dream about what we are failing to acknowledge, and it is always a potent and valuable part of us.

 Like gravity, the field has the potential to change our orbit or field of focus.
 But gravity is also a condition of the ‘heaviness’ of the subject/object.
 In this way, the field is both the cause and the effect.
 The same energy we hold and protect excites its own release.